StefanTodoran/crates-craters/README.md

 * Improve VirtualizedList performance especially as content length increases
 * Improve firestore security rules, rely less on frontend logic
+* Add option to redownload shared levels which are no longer on device

 Lower priority: